Blog > Making of Mud Cells>

 one example of how microbial fuel cells work

 〰The Bacteria which is the green big oval in the diagram, is doing an anaerobic respiration, taking in organic substrate and giving out Hydrogen ion, CO2 and electrons.
 The bacteria needs to be happily living on the anode, so it is important to make the anode a good home for the little collaborators to make biofilm on.
+This part should be deprived of oxygen, which is a condition that naturally forms within sediements that are underwater.

 ☀︎The image is the earth battery we made the first time.
 We could harvest the energy coming from the cells and charge a small lipo battery over a few days.